 Geoff & Emma both served in the Royal Air Force before going on to become foster carers.
 Throughout their fostering journey, they have provided a stable home for children of all ages and backgrounds, including sibling groups, teenagers and Unaccompanied Asylum Seeking Children.
 They also have experience of Parent & Child fostering, which involves supporting a young child and their parent, so they can learn and develop their parenting skills.

 Watch the video below to find out more about Geoff & Emma's journey as foster carers....

 Tristan & Luke

-Tristan & Luke have been fostering with Somerset County Council since August 2019, and currently foster two teenage brothers.
+Tristan & Luke have been fostering with Somerset County Council since August 2019.

 How long have you been fostering?